0bkevin/mustafinho/AMA.md

 Getting to know a candidate can be a challenging task, more when you are in a interview and have all kind of feelings (anxiety, fear...) and short time, so I decided to write this kind of AMA in where I'm interviewing myself for you to know me.

 > Each section contains 5 questions or less, the goal is to explain my technical & soft  experience as well as professional interests so that any person could get to know me in less than 5 mins.
-Where the goal is to explain my technical & managerial experience as well as professional interests in less than 5 mins.

 # :eyes: Overall.